 — Michelle Gibson (@WellingtonHomez) January 31, 2019

-- 8 Mistakes to Avoid when Selling your Home by Danny Margagliano
+- Mistakes to Avoid when Selling a Home – Danny Margagliano lists 8 mistakes every seller needs to avoid when selling their home.

-- How to Avoid the Horror of Selling a Home by Lynn Pineda
+- Avoid the Horror of Selling a Home – Lynn Pineda shares how sellers can avoid major issues when selling their home.

 About the Author

 The above real estate article “What are the Showing Instructions for Your Home?” was written by Michelle Gibson of Wellington Florida Real Estate.
-Specializing in residential real estate since 2001 Michelle Gibson is experienced in assisting buyer’s, seller’s, landlord’s, tenant’s and would love to share her knowledge and expertise and guide you through the entire real estate process.
+Specializing in residential real estate since 2001 in Wellington and the surrounding area.
+Not only does Michelle assist buyers and sellers, she assists landlords and tenants too.
+She would love to share her expertise and guide you through the entire real estate process.

 We service the following areas; Wellington, Lake Worth, Royal Palm Beach, Boynton Beach, West Palm Beach, Loxahatchee, Greenacres and more.
 If you are considering selling your home, we welcome the opportunity to work with you and list your home with a top Realtor in Wellington Florida